A summer villa with guest house suited to families and friends, with private beach access

 2 x single sofas in living room that can be converted to single beds

-Price per week available on request.
-2 additional guests can be accommodated in single beds in guest house living room (13 guests total).
+Price per week, available on request.
+2 additional guests can be accommodated on single beds in guest house living room (13 guests total), on request.

 - TVs & DVD players